 18. Tequila is named after a town in Jalisco state where it originates .

 You didn’t think I would write a list of Mexico fun facts and forget to mention tequila, would you?
-Tequila comes from a region in northwest Mexico called Jalisco – specifically, the area near the city of Tequila – and must be made with at least 51% blue agave if it is to be certified as “100% mexican”.
+Tequila is the birthplace of the iconic drink and it’s a small town located 1 hour from Guadalajara in northwest Mexico called Jalisco.
+To be certified as 100% Mexican, Tequila must be made with at least 51% blue agave.

 19. Mezcal is not tequila!